chrissimpkins/helpy/README.md

 ### Description

-helpy displays built-in Python documentation from the command line without the need to use the interactive Python interpreter console.
+`helpy` displays built-in Python documentation from the command line without the need to use the interactive Python interpreter console.
 View documentation by Python module, class, method, function, or keyword.

-Tested in cPython 2.6, 2.7, 3.2, 3.3, and pypy 2.2 (Python 2.7.3)
+Tested in cPython 2.6, 2.7, 3.2, 3.3, and pypy 2.2 (Python 2.7.3).
+Documentation is from the Python interpreter version that is used to execute `helpy`

 ### Install